gabdube/gabdube.github.io/_posts/2019-01-10-python-and-vulkan-01.markdown

 excerpt_separator: <!--more-->
 ---

 Hey there.
-So you are interested in building a vulkan application in something else than c++?
+Interested in building a vulkan application in something else than c++?
 Why not python?
 In this article, you will learn about my experiences about building a simple rendering application with both of these guys.

 <!--more-->